zinggAI/zingg/docs/configuration.md

       }"
   }
 ```

+Read more about Zingg Pipes for datastore connections [here](pipes.md).

 ### output
 Definitions are same as [data](#data) but reflect where you want the Zingg output to get saved